firasuke/awesome/README.md

 software with a rolling-release model
 - [Fatdog64](https://distro.ibiblio.org/fatdog/web/): A small yet versatile
 64-bit multi-user Linux distribution
+- [FreeBSD](https://freebsd.org/): An operating system that focuses on features, speed, and stability
+- [FuguIta](https://fuguita.org/): An OpenBSD-based live system that supports and shares the philosophy of the OpenBSD operating system
 - [Fusion OS](https://0xc0ffee.netlify.app/osdev/): A hobby operating system for x86-64 implemented in Nim
 - [Gaming Linux From Scratch (GLFS)](https://linuxfromscratch.org/glfs/): A